Houdini 19.5 Crowd simulations

 Adds one or more animation clips to the agent definition.

-This node exists as a reference target for the simulation network to grab the agents using a POP Source node.
+A reference used by the crowd simulation network to grab the agents (using a POP Source node).

 Agent Definition Cache

-Can write out the agent definition to disk and then in subsequent cooks read the definition from the cached files instead of the input.
-You can use this to speed up the agent definition network if cooking the character is slow.
+Writes out the agent definition to disk, and in subsequent cooks, reads the definition from the cached files instead of the input.
+Use this to speed up the agent definition network if cooking the character is slow.

 Agent Prep

 Marker for the end of the “cache-able” section of the agent definition.
-A convenient target for importing the final agent definition into other networks.
+A convenient node that can be referenced for importing the final agent definition into other networks.

 Adding animation clips to an agent

-A clip is a bit of animation (for example, standing, walking, running) on a character.
-You can add clips to the agent definition, so the agent can perform different animations in different states.
+A clip is a bit of animation on a character (for example, standing, walking, or running).
+You can add clips to the agent definition so the agent can perform different animations in different states.

 To...Do this